 1. Meditate to Get Grounded Again

-Meditation is known to have a multitude of benefits and there are many ways you can practice it.
+Meditation for anger is known to have a multitude of benefits and there are many ways you can practice it.
 Try having an “automatic” reaction by taking a quick deep breath in, short pause, and long exhale.
 After a trigger, you may have to repeat this type of breathing until you feel your heart rate become more regulated.

 2. Use a Guided Meditation to Release Anger